ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 ## <a name="requirements"></a>Requisiti

 Quando si distribuiscono Spazi di archiviazione diretta in un ambiente virtualizzato, si applicano le considerazioni seguenti.

-> [!TIP]
+>        !TIP]
-> I modelli di Azure configureranno automaticamente le considerazioni seguenti e sono la soluzione consigliata per la distribuzione in macchine virtuali IaaS di Azure.
+>        zure templates will automatically configure the below considerations for you and are the recommended solution when deploying in Azure IaaS VMs.

 -   Almeno 2 nodi e un massimo di 3 nodi